It’s a heart-slumping moment when you realise you can’t connect to the internet or your broadband speeds are struggling.

 Sometimes, there are simple fixes to resurrect a troubled Wi-Fi router yourself, but other times the technical issues might be out of your hands, and you'll need quick assistance.

-There are plenty of other personal, or financial reasons where a helpful customer service department can make the world of difference, such as dealing with illness, bereavement or financial problems.
+There are also plenty of personal or financial reasons where a helpful customer service department can make the world of difference, such as dealing with illness, bereavement or financial problems.

 Over the course of this page, we’ll:

-2. Find out which broadband providers handle customer complaints well, and which don't
+Find out which broadband providers handle customer complaints well (and which don't)

 Which broadband provider has the best customer service?